Hedge Fund Risks and Issues for Investors

-Hedge Fund Risks and Issues for Investors – Hedge funds appear to be a very lucrative proposition for investors with High Risk and High Return appetite, however it does pose some challenges especially for the investors investing Millions and Billions of Dollars.
-There are some inherent issues of hedge funds which have also increased significantly post the 2008 Financial crisis.
+Hedge funds appear to be a very lucrative proposition for investors with High Risk and High Return appetite.
+However, it does pose some challenges, especially for the investors investing Millions and Billions of Dollars.
+There are some inherent issues of hedge fundsHedge FundsA hedge fund is an aggressively invested portfolio made through pooling of various investors and institutional investor’s fund.
+It supports various assets providing high returns in exchange for higher risk through multiple risk management and hedging techniques. that have also increased significantly post the 2008 Financial crisis.

 #1 – Regulatory and Transparency

-- Such features expose the funds to fraudulent activities, faulty operations, mismatch of handling the fund in case of multiple managers, etc.
+- Such features expose the funds to fraudulent activities, faulty operations, mismatch of handling the Fund in case of multiple managers, etc.

 #2 – Investment Risks

-- This can block possible liquidity opportunities during the lock-up period which can range from 1-3 years.
+- This can block possible liquidity opportunities during the lock-up period, which can range from 1-3 years.

-- For e.g. if a hedge fund has $1000 to purchase 1 share of Apple Inc. but the fund manager speculates the share price to rise to $1200 post the launch of its latest iPhone version.
-Based on this it can leverage its position to borrow $9,000 from the share broker and in totality purchase 10 shares for $10,000.
-It is a highly risky proposition since there is no limit on the upside or downside risks.
-On one hand if the share price touches $1200, the fund manager in total makes a total gain of $2000 (1200*10 = $12000 – Purchase price of $10,000).
-However, on the other hand, if the share price drops to $900, then the broker will give a margin call to the fund manager and sell all its 10 shares to recover the $9000 loan given.
-This will limit the loss for the hedge fund manager whereby there will be no gain on a 10% dip in the market price of Apple shares.
+- E.g., if a hedge fund has $1000 to purchase one share of Apple Inc. but the fund manager speculates the share price to rise to $1200 post the launch of its latest iPhone version.
+Based on this, it can leverage its position to borrow $9,000 from the share broker and, in totality, purchase ten shares for $10,000.
+It is a highly risky proposition since there is no limit on the upside or downside risksDownside RisksDownside Risk is a statistical measure to calculate the loss in a security’s value due to variations in the market conditions.
+Also, it refers to the uncertainty level of realized returns being much lesser than the anticipated ones. .
+On the one hand, if the share price touches $1200, the fund managerFund ManagerA fund manager refers to an investment professional responsible for fund investment strategy formulation and implementation.
+They collect and invest the money from various investors and create a good variety of managed funds catering to the diverse preferences exhibited by the investors. makes a total gain of $2000 (1200*10 = $12000 – Purchase price of $10,000).
+However, on the other hand, if the share price drops to $900, then the broker will give a margin callMargin CallA margin call occurs when the stockbroker notifies the trader about the brokerage account balance falling below the minimum maintenance margin. to the fund manager and sell all its ten shares to recover the $9000 loan offered.
+This will limit the loss for the hedge fund manager, whereby there will be no gain on a 10% dip in the market price of Apple shares.

 #3 – Concentration Risk